-The District's K-12 enrollment for FY20 was 4,677 as compared with 4,562 for FY19.
-With the addition of our new high school, the District is now able to accommodate student growth, through build-out, with a maximum space accommodation of 5,500.
+The District's K-12 enrollment for FY21 was 4,722.
+With the addition of our new high school, the District is now able to accommodate growth, through build-out, with a maximum space accommodation of 5,500 students.
 The reconfiguration of several school buildings for the 2020-2021 school year maximizes learning for all students.